Mathrubhumi International Festival of Letters: Founding

 The sixth edition of the Mathrubhumi International Festival of Letters (MBIFL) was held from February 6 to 9, 2025, and centered around the theme "Currents of Change".
 The theme addresses contemporary social, cultural, economic, and technological developments.

 MBIFL 2025 included writers, scholars, and public figures from India and abroad.
 Speakers at the festival included Malgorzata Czyzewski, Tomica Scavina, Pramudith D. Rupasinghe, Urszula Honek, Yuliya Musakova, Yuriy Serebriansky, former cricketers Syed Kirmani, Mohinder Amarnath, and Rajender Amarnath, Former Minister Mani Shankar Aiyar, Director C Premkumar, as well as film critic Anupama Chopra alongside other participants from various fields.

 2024 edition

 The fifth edition of the Mathrubhumi International Festival of Letters (MBIFL) centered around the theme "Exploring Plurality."
-The festival aimed to comprehensively explore the promise of plurality by embracing diverse perspectives, cultures, and identities.
-Held from February 8 to 11, MBIFL 2024 featured an illustrious lineup of well-known writers and thinkers from around the globe, including several prominent international and national speakers such as Francesc Miralles, Mansoura Ez-Eldin, Fırat Sunel, Subhashini Ali, Sakshi Malik, and Ramachandra Guha.
+The festival aimed to explore the promise of plurality by connecting diverse perspectives, cultures, and identities.
+Held from February 8 to 11, MBIFL 2024 featured an lineup of writers and thinkers from around the globe, including several prominent international and national speakers such as Francesc Miralles, Mansoura Ez-Eldin, Fırat Sunel, Subhashini Ali, Sakshi Malik, and Ramachandra Guha.